 What Does Not Count as a Query

-The following actions do not count as queries:
+Here are a few examples of actions that do not count as queries:

 Clicks - Clicking a search result item does not count as query.
-Note that if you are using Coveo-powered listing pages, requesting the data to render that listing triggers a search request, and therefore does count as a query.
+However, if you are using Coveo-powered listing pages, requesting the data to render such a listing triggers a search request, and therefore counts as a query.

-Query suggestions - Getting field-based or Coveo ML-based query completion suggestions does not count as a query.
-However, selecting a rendered query completion suggestion triggers a search request, and therefore does count as a query.
+Query suggestions - Getting facet value, field, or Coveo ML Query Suggestions does not count as a query.
+However, selecting a rendered query suggestion triggers a search request, and therefore counts as a query.

-Search As You Type is different from query suggestions, as it requests entirely new results on each keystroke (see Enabling Search As You Type from the Interface Editor).
-This means that when the Search As You Type feature is enabled in a search box, each individual keystroke will count as a distinct query.
+Search-as-you-type is different from query suggestions, as it requests entirely new results on each keystroke.
+This means that when the search-as-you-type feature is enabled in a search box, each individual keystroke counts as a distinct query.

-You can refer to the entitlement metrics to get more detailed information about what does and does not count as a query (see About Coveo Cloud V2 Entitlement Metrics).
+You can refer to the queries per month entitlement metric to get more detailed information about what does and does not count as a query (see Queries per Month (QPM)).